 15. Myth: The ADA requires businesses to remove barriers overnight.

 Fact: Businesses are only required to do what is readily achievable at that time.
 A small business may find that installing a ramp is not readily achievable this year, but if profits improve it will be readily achievable next year.
 Businesses are encouraged to evaluate their facilities and develop a long-term plan for barrier removal that is commensurate with their resources.

-Myth: The ADA places a financial burden on small businesses that cannot afford to make accommodations for
+16. Myth: The ADA places a financial burden on small businesses that cannot afford to make accommodations for individuals with disabilities.